sg893052/sonic-buildimage/L3/L3_performance_and_scaling_enhancements/L3_Vlan_interface_scaling.md

 This document provides information about the Layer 3 Vlan interface scaling achieved in SONIC 3.2.0 release.

 # Scope
-This document describes the high level design of Layer 3 Vlan interface scaling achieved using mystation tcam optimisation.Implementation of warm reboot support for upgrade scenario.
+This document describes the high level design of Layer 3 Vlan interface scaling achieved using mystation tcam optimization.Implementation of warm reboot support for upgrade scenario.
 Supported platforms include TH,TH2,TD3

 # Definition/Abbreviation